Compdrug203/Workshop-4/README.md

 python probability_tests.py ProbabilityTests.test_probability_setup
 ```

-### 1c: Probability calculations : Perform inference
+### 2c: Probability calculations : Perform inference

-_[10 points]_

-To finish up, you're going to perform inference on the network to calculate the following probabilities:
+To finish up, you're going to perform inference on the network to calculate the three probabilities in the jupyter notebook.

->- What is the marginal probability that the “Double-0” files get compromised?
->- You just received an update that the British Elite Forces have successfully secured and shut down Contra, making it unavailable for Spectre.
-Now, what is the conditional probability that the “Double-0” files get compromised?
->- Despite shutting down Contra, MI6 still believes that an attack is imminent.
-Thus, Bond is reassigned full-time to protect M. Given this new update and Contra still shut down, what is the conditional probability that the “Double-0” files get compromised?

-You'll fill out the "get_prob" functions to calculate the probabilities:
-- `get_marginal_double0()`
-- `get_conditional_double0_given_no_contra()`
-- `get_conditional_double0_given_no_contra_and_bond_guarding()`

 Here's an example of how to do inference for the marginal probability of the "A" node being True (assuming `bayes_net` is your network):